Hackers News Hackers News

 • Blocked or removed over 8.3 billion malicious advertisements globally.

-• Suspended 24.9 million advertiser accounts for severe policy violations.
+• Suspended 24.9 million advertiser accounts due to severe policy violations.

-• Intercepted 602 million ads specifically tied to fraudulent scam operations.
+• Intercepted 602 million ads specifically linked to fraudulent scam operations.

 • Disabled 4 million accounts directly associated with active scam campaigns.